 Remember, they are used to staring into space with headphones or hanging out in the backseat glued to their phone not watching us maneuver an automobile.
 This new, interactive portion of being in a vehicle is completely new.

 5. Conversely, you are not used to participating in the driving experience while in the passenger seat.

-Everything is backwards and surreal the first time you are sitting across the center console from your 16 year-old.
+Everything is backward and surreal the first time you are sitting across the center console from your 16-year-old.
 I found great success starting off only in parking lots until we were both more comfortable with our new role in the vehicle.

 7. Do not skirt the required driving hours.

 All-weather driving is imperative if you have a climate that accommodates it.
 I still have flashbacks to a legal U-turn in the rain where I may or may not have shrieked, “We are all going to die” as we spun out on a six-lane road.
 Thankfully, that vision still haunts my sons as well, and hopefully, they will never take a turn that quickly in the rain again.

 8. Familiarize yourself with the driving test course.

 YouTube gets a bad rap but the one time I sang its praises was when we found Driver’s Ed videos.
 We learned the course and drove it multiple times leading up to our in-car sessions and again before the test.
 My most apprehensive driver and I sat and watched the parking portion of the test at the testing facility as well.
 Your in-car sessions may cover this but we found doing it more than once was beneficial, making it more rote on the day of the test.

 9. Buy the cones.